To be honest, although I love thrillers, I am not a crime fiction fan. As, gory details often put me off.

 The writer could have devoted some more paragraphs in giving vivid descriptions of these streets to make it more authentic and convincing.

-Underlying all this, the fact that no one is born a serial killer but circumstances force a person to become one, keeps reckoning in the reader’s mind till the end.
+Yet, underlying all these flaws, the fact that no one is ‘born a serial killer’ by birth, and that circumstances force a person to become one, keeps reckoning in the reader’s mind until the end.

 Also, a very strong message of ‘how parental guidance and upbringing can influence a child to transform either into a marvel or a monster, forms the undercurrent of this book called Raakshas.